 It shows how many of these keywords have improved or declined in the search rankings, and how well they fare compared to competitor rankings.

-By using the Keywords dashboard, you can pinpoint the exact keywords that have dragged your traffic down and create action plans to catch up with the competing pages.
+By using the Rank Tracker dashboard, you can pinpoint the exact keywords that have dragged your traffic down and create action plans to catch up with the competing pages.
 Just set the filter to display only keywords that have dropped in rankings lately.

 Let’s now explore some of the common culprits that can bring any page to a downward spiral.